FabrizioBrancati/Queuer/README.md

 > [!IMPORTANT]
 > This function means that the queue will blocks the current thread until all `Operation`s are finished.

+### Synchronous Queue

+Setting the `maxConcurrentOperationCount` property of a queue to `1` will make you sure that only one task at a time will be executed.

 ### Asynchronous Operation

 `ConcurrentOperation` is a class created to be subclassed.